 I had a really interesting experience a few weeks ago when I had one of my paintings critiqued by Frank Eber.
 The critique was sponsored by the Northwest Watercolour Society.
 The painting was one I did a few years ago.
-I always thought it was a good painting but it always seemed to be missing something.
+I always thought it was a good painting but it seemed to be missing something.
 It never really spoke to me or anyone else.
-Frank’s comments were that it showed a good mastery of watercolour but as he asked “What is the story?”
+Frank’s comments were that it showed a good mastery of watercolour but he asked “What is the story?”
 In other words what was I trying to say.
 When I thought about it I realized that my motivation was just to copy the photo.
 I really liked the photo and I wanted to translate it to paint.
 It is a good copy all right but to paraphrase Frank: what’s the point?

 Here is the original photo of the subject from the Slocan Valley.

 This is the painting I did.
 It’s an accurate copy of the photo with the addition of a couple of cats.
 One important way to understand the issues with this painting is to look at the sign post.
 It’s so detailed and right in the front but does it add anything to the painting or does it actually stop you from going further into the painting?

 So I re-analyzed the painting in terms of What’s the story?
 Here are 2 cropped versions of the painting.
 I believe that they have a stronger impact than the original.

 As I continued to reflect on the critique I realized how frequently my purpose was just to copy a photo.
 See something, like it and copy it with paint.

 Here is another example.
 It’s a painting I completed from my last trip to England.
 Here is the photo.
 I loved the architecture and the people.